nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Aspect: How edit executes:**

 * **Alternative 1 (current choice):** User specify which fields to edit by their prefixes.
-    * Pros: Easy to implement.
+    * Pros: User can edit the fields that require changes by specifying their prefix.
     * Cons: Command input may be too long and less user-friendly.
-* **Alternative 2:** Users cannot edit tutees that are already added, and can only do delete and re-adding of tutees if changes are necessary.
+* **Alternative 2:** Users cannot edit tutees that are already added, and can only do delete and re-adding of tutees whenever changes are necessary.
-    * Pros: Less prone to bugs, and is simpler for developers to implement
+    * Pros: Less prone to bugs, and is simpler for developers to implement.
     * Cons: Not user-friendly and takes multiple steps for the user.

 ### List by day feature